FaisalAhmed21/My-Portfolio/README.md

 # How to run the Project

-## First, clone the repository to your local machine :
+## First, clone the repository in your device:

 ```bash
 git clone https://github.com/FaisalAhmed21/My-Portfolio.git